sudo-awk/CloudHacking/flaws/level 6.md

 ```
 <kbd>![image](https://github.com/user-attachments/assets/3e67ace5-2786-4bc4-8ec1-ad9d08111210)</kbd>

-Great, we found another security policy called `list_apigateways`,
+Great, we found another security policy called `list_apigateways`, to get more information about this policy, we first need to find it's `versionid`

-We can enumerate this policy using `aws iam get-policy` to find the `versionid`
+To find the `versionid` we are going to use another `aws iam get-policy` and we'll supply it with `policyarn` we found earlier.

 <kbd>![image](https://github.com/user-attachments/assets/8df2443b-6c80-47ce-b18a-679ea20f356d)</kbd>

-Now that we have the `ARN` and the `version id`, we can now request what the actual policy is by using the `aws get-policy-version`
+Now that we have the `policy-arn` and the `versionid`, we can now procced to list what the actual policy is by using the `aws get-policy-version`

 We'll provide it with `policy-arn` and `version-id` we found earlier.